DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Scaling Law

 \textbf{Model Size} We fixed the number of epochs to 2.
 The models varied by their width, number of layers, and patch size.
 The detailed experiment conditions are on table~\ref{tab:model_params_pflops}.
 We observed that the models with different number of layers or patch size show different scaling behavior, so we fitted them separately.

-\textbf{Number of Subjects} Subject scaling experiments were {done only for iEEG,} with datasets containing 2, 4, 5, 8, 10, 15, 16 subjects respectively, while maintaining a constant dataset size.$\textsc{DIVER}_{\text{Small}/\text{I}/0.1s}$ trained for 2 epochs, due to compute constraint.
+\textbf{Number of Subjects} Subject scaling experiments were done with datasets containing 2, 4, 5, 8, 10, 15, 16 subjects respectively, while maintaining a constant dataset size.$\textsc{DIVER-1-0.1s}_{\text{ Small}}$ trained for 2 epochs, due to compute constraint.

-\textbf{Data-constrained Scaling Law} We trained a total of 31 models with varying parameter counts and numbers of training epochs, while keeping the dataset fixed.
+\textbf{Data-constrained Scaling Law} We trained a total of 31 DIVER-1-1s models with varying parameter counts and numbers of training epochs, while keeping the dataset fixed.
 The hidden dimension was fixed to 12 layers.
-Since different granularity led to different scaling behavior, we experimented on two granularity conditions and fitted them separately. {The empirical isoLoss contours in Figure \ref{fig:eeg_scaling}(j) show less smoothness compared to the original scaling law paper\citep{data_constrained_scaling_muennighoff2023scaling}, primarily due to sampling density.
-While the original study used ~93 model configurations with dense sampling across all loss ranges, we evaluated ~30 configurations.
-Despite this visual difference, our empirical isoLoss contours (Figure \ref{fig:eeg_scaling}(j) and Figure~\ref{fig:isoloss_patch50}, left panel) align well with the predicted contours (Figure \ref{fig:eeg_scaling}(j) and Figure~\ref{fig:isoloss_patch50}, right panel), demonstrating that data-constrained scaling laws generalize to neural data.}
+Since different granularity led to different scaling behavior, we experimented on two granularity conditions and fitted them separately.